 In accordance with the Public Authorities Accountability Act of 2005 ("Act"), this annual report includes an assessment of the effectiveness of the New York Local Government Assistance Corporation's internal control structure and procedures.
-Because the Corporation utilizes the services of a trustee bank, which has custody of all of the Corporation's resources and makes disbursements for all of the Corporation's internal controls are also affected by the procedures and policies of the trustee bank furnishing services to the Corporation.
+Because the Corporation utilizes the services of a trustee bank, which has custody of all of the Corporation's resources and makes disbursements for all of the Corporation's expenditures in accordance with directions provided to it by the Corporation, the Corporation's internal controls are also affected by the procedures and policies of the trustee bank furnishing services to the Corporation.